rhadp-example-repos/automotive-image-builder/docs/definitions.md

-# Vocabulary and definitions used by the Automotive SIG
+# Automotive SIG Vocabulary

-This page tries to define vocabulary and terms used by the Automotive SIG which can sometime be new to the reader or subject to different interpretation.
+This page defines terms used by the Automotive SIG that might be new to the reader or subject to different interpretation.

-If you feel that something is not clear, please let us know, we will gladly improve our wording, add it to this list or both :)
+If something is not clear, let us know.

+## CentOS Stream

+CentOS Stream is a continuously delivered distribution that tracks just ahead of Red Hat Enterprise Linux (RHEL) development, positioned as a midstream between Fedora and RHEL.

-## OSBuild Manifests
+## OSBuild manifests

-OSBuild Manifests are JSON files used instruct [osbuild](https://www.osbuild.org/) on how to build images.
+OSBuild manifests are JSON files that instruct [OSBuild](https://www.osbuild.org/) on how to build images.

-## SIG / Special Interest Group
+## Special Interest Group (SIG)

-A SIG or Special Interest Group is a group of person interested in the same topic and willing to collaborate together to move this topic further.
+A SIG is a group of people who are interested in the same goal and willing to collaborate to move objectives that support the goal further.
-In the case of the CentOS Automotive SIG, we are a group of person interested in developing an Operating System (OS) based on CentOS-Stream that could be used in an automotive environment.
-However, this OS will not be safety certified and should be considered as a research project or a Proof Of Concept (POC).
+The CentOS Automotive SIG is a group of people who are interested in developing an operating system (OS) based on CentOS Stream that could be used in an automotive environment.
+This OS will not be safety certified, however, and should be considered as a research project or a proof of concept (POC).